leihanchen/TMU_CP8323_WI25/README.md

 * LangGraph Adaptative RAG implementation [see](https://github.com/langchain-ai/langgraph/blob/main/examples/rag/langgraph_adaptive_rag_local.ipynb)

-## Contributing
-Contributions are welcome!
-Please open an issue or submit a pull request for any changes.

 ## Contact
-If you have any questions or suggestions, feel free to contact me at aymenMir1001@gmail.com.
+If you have any questions or suggestions, feel free to contact me at leihan.chen@torontomu.ca.